Gabgrz/portfolio-2019/README.md

 # Portfolio 2019

-A collection of programming projects from 2019 and earlier.
+Programming projects from 2019 and earlier.

 ## Projects